clawpack/pyclaw/doc/portExample.rst

 look at `<http://www.scipy.org/F2py>`_.

-After the compilation has been succesfully completed, the signature of each function contained in problem.so must be checked and the intent of the variables added (if there was nothing stated in the code).
+After the compilation has been succesfully completed, the signature of each function contained in ``problem.so`` must be verified and the intent of the variables added (if there was nothing stated in the code).
 One can easily achieve that by using the following commands::